-This is something that I get people to look at if they’re feeling very overwhelmed with social media and if they’re promoting on various different platforms, it can quite often be a deciding factor, as to just choosing one social network over another.
-So getting into acquisition, checking into social media and seeing which of those social media platforms is actually working for you, is actually bringing people for you.
+This is something that I get people to look at if they’re feeling very overwhelmed with social media and if they’re promoting on various different platforms, it can quite often be a deciding factor for choosing one social network to focus on.
+Get into acquisition, check into social media and see which of those social media platforms is actually working for you and is actually bringing people for you!

-Those are three things that you can just quickly check in Google Analytics, nothing too complicated, but it just gives you a better idea of who’s coming to your site, how they’re getting there and what they do when they get there.
+Those are three things that you can just quickly check in Google Analytics, nothing too complicated, but it just gives you a better idea of what’s happening o your site so that you can build on what’s working and fix what’s not!

 Even if your traffic is low or your site is new, make sure your Analytics account is set up and tracking so that when you DO need to check it, you’ll have a history to refer to.
 Google cannot start tracking until you set it up, so if it’s not in place already, hop to it friend!